Monday, September 4, 2023

 (185 - let's make this the last day of the Peace Corps Madagascar Adventure)

-Paris is so real world or the real world as I remember it.
+Paris is closer to the real world as I remember it.
 Everything is so expensive.
-A banana is ten times more the cost as one in Madagascar.
-I'm also at a loss at what language to speak.
-I've been defaulting to Madagascar for so long.
-It doesn't work here and I can't think of the appropriate French words.
-Any thoughts or conversation seems to be a mix of three languages with some French thrown in.
+A banana costs ten times more in Madagascar than it does in Madagascar.
+I'm also at a loss as to what language to speak.
+I've been defaulting to Malagasy for so long.
+It doesn't work here, and I'm struggling to think of the appropriate French words.
+Any thoughts or conversation seems to be a mix of three languages, with some French thrown in.

-Before boarding, I did meet a Dutch family and think I spoke better Dutch than any Malagasy I would have previously spoke.
+Before boarding, I met a Dutch family, and I think I spoke better Dutch than any Malagasy I would have previously spoken.
 Except for throwing a Malagasy word or two in the mix.
 I guess I won't be using Malagasy anymore.
-Nice to put it on a list of languages I know (ha) but the reality is I know it so poorly that it shouldn't count.
-I have no idea how Peace Corps thinks we are at an intermediate level.
+Nice to put it on a list of languages I know (ha), but the reality is I know it so poorly that it shouldn't count.
+I have no idea how the Peace Corps thinks we are at an intermediate level.

-The Atlanta leg is only nine hours while the Paris leg was ten and a half.
-On the Paris flight I sat next to two girls headed to the AMazon in Brazil.
+The Atlanta leg is only nine hours long, while the Paris leg is ten and a half hours.
+On the Paris flight, I sat next to two girls headed to the Amazon in Brazil.
 Again, my Dutch was still with me.

-So this is the end of the Madagascar Adventure.
+This marks the end of the Madagascar Adventure.
 By the way, I applied for two positions with the Peace Corps in Samoa.
-Both were for 6 months stints as a communications expert.
-Perhaps the adventure will continue afterall.
+Both were for 6-month stints as a communications expert.
+Perhaps the adventure will continue after all.